EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 1.10 Verify that measures are in place to block the use of commonly chosen passwords and weak passphrases.

 Test Steps:
 1. Login the system and use the change password function, try to change password to commnly chosen passwords and weak passphrases.
-Verify the operation will fail.
+2. Confirm the operation will fail due to use of commonly chosen passwords and weak passphrases.

 ## 2. Secure Transmission